dwmx/RMod/RBots/RBots.md

 # Useage
-- Add RBots.R_BotManager to your ServerActors
+- Add RBots.R_RBotsServerActor to your ServerActors